 Skipping all the boring intermediate historical steps, we arrive at today – when we can dispense with not only cumbersome servlets and XML boilerplate, but mostly the servers themselves.

 This article will concentrate on creating a “fat jar” out of a Spring Boot application – basically to create a single artifact that is easy to deploy and run.

-Boot provides capabilities for container-less deployments right out of the box: all you need to do is to add a couple configurations in your pom.xml:
+Boot provides capabilities for container-less deployments right out of the box: all we need to do is to add a couple of configurations in the pom.xml: